mattfreer/counterfeit/README.md

 # Counterfeit

-Counterfeit is an AngularJS module, providing tools to test methods that return asynchronous promises.
+Counterfeit is an AngularJS module, that provides test doubles for asynchronous promises.

 This library facilitates the stubbing of functions that return promises.
 Providing users with easy access to resolve/reject fake